 An oversized air conditioner will not remove the proper amount of moisture from the air.
 An undersized air conditioner will run constantly even at moderate temperatures and will not adequately condition the space.
-Since every home is unique, the best option is often to choose a two speed or variable. speed unit.
-They work well even when slightly oversized.
+Since every home is unique, the best option is often to choose a two speed or variable unit.
+They work well even when slightly oversize.

 Adding a variable speed furnace will help you remain dry as well as cool.

-Single-speed air conditioners produce the same amount of heat removal all of the time, regardless of how hot and muggy it is outside.
+Single speed air conditioners produce the same amount of heat removal all the time regardless of how hot and muggy it is outside.
 They are built to handle the hottest days of the year.
-While this is great in July, it means that they are more powerful than what’s needed the rest of the time.
+While this is great in July, it means that they are larger than needed the rest of the time.

 Variable Speed Air Conditioners

 Air handlers are electric furnaces with integrated cooling/heating coils.
 They are normally installed in conjunction with a heat pump.
-Air handlers distribute air equally throughout your house, provide heat in the winter, and dehumidify and cool your home in the summer.
+Air handlers distribute air equally throughout your house, provide heat in the winter, while dehumidifying and cooling your home in the summer.
 They are quite often installed in homes with no natural gas or as auxiliary systems in a basement or room addition.